CristianBuca/MS4_MotoStyle/README.md

 The navigation bar is sectioned in 2 main components: the top header navigation and the main navigation.
 - The top header navigation houses the site's logo who's identity changes based on device width and links to the home page, the search bar and links to Account functionality and shopping cart.
 The Account dropdown will change it's link options based on the user's login status while the shopping cart will reflect the total cost of the products in it.
 - The main navigation is structured based on products categories and subcategories which will restructure the products page results based on the categories filtered.
-In addition the main nav offers a link to the blog section as well as options to order all products by price, rating or category.
+In addition the main nav offers a link to the blog section as well as options to sort all products by price, rating or category.
 The main navigation collapses on medium devices and smaller and the main navigation is accessible from the burger menu on the left hand side.

 *User stories solved by this feature:*